turbot/steampipe-plugin-aws/docs/index.md

 ### AssumeRole Credentials (in ECS)

-If you are using Steampipe on AWS ECS then you need to ensure that have seperated your [Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and [Execution Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) within the Task Definition.
+If you are using Steampipe on AWS ECS then you need to ensure that have separated your [Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and [Execution Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) within the Task Definition.
 You will also need to create a separate service role that your `Task Role` can assume.

 The Task Role should have permissions to assume your service role.
 Additionally your service role needs a trust relationship set up, and have permissions to assume your other roles.